Instagram Mute vs Block vs Restrict: What's the Difference?

 What's the main difference between mute and restrict on Instagram?

 Muting affects what you see — it hides someone's posts and stories from your feed without them knowing.
-Restricting affects what they can do to your account — their comments get hidden from other users, their DMs go to a filtered folder, and they don't know any of this happened.
-Mute is about your feed; restrict is about managing someone who's being difficult in your comments or messages without tipping them off.
+Restricting affects what they can do to your account — their comments get hidden from other users, their DMs go to a filtered folder, and their active status is hidden from you.

 Does Instagram notify someone when you block, mute, or restrict them?

-If I block someone on Instagram, can they still see my stories?
+If I block someone, can they see my stories?

-I restricted someone — can I see their comments on my posts?
+I restricted someone — can I still see their comments?

-Does restricting someone on Instagram affect their ability to view my stories?
+Does restricting affect their ability to view your stories?

 Ready to Try PeekStories?